 The ICRC Archives

 The archives of the International Committee of the Red Cross were founded in 1863 when the ICRC was established.
-This archive - together with the library - is considered the largest repository of documents on international humanitarian law.
-More than 93,000 digitized photos, about 1,700 films and videos and more than 1,000 audio recordings, illustrating its past and present activities and operations, are available to the public at avarchives.icrc.org/
+Together with the library, they form the largest repository of documents and audio-visual records on the history of the development of international humanitarian law and the ICRC.
+More than 93,000 digitized photos, about 1,700 films and videos and more than 1,000 audio recordings, illustrating its past and present activities and operations, are available to the public at avarchives.icrc.org.
+Information on two million prisoners of war in the First World War (1914-1918) are available on a dedicated public portal.
+Moreover, the library’s online catalogue is accessible publicly.

 The United Nations Library and Archives Geneva